 Smooth, build up or dig a trench, depending on your garden design.
 A flat area should be raked smooth.
 A rock garden is often designed as a hill.
 If you're building a dry creek bed, the trench should have gently sloping sides that allow rainwater to flow down the creek bed, then away from the house or other structures.

 Roll out the tarp over the area to be landscaped.
 If the tarp is not large enough to cover the area, you may need more than one.
 If you use more than one tarp, you will need to overlap the two so sunlight doesn't filter through to encourage weed growth.

 Drive garden staples through the tarp with a hammer.
 A garden staple looks like a U-shaped nail with two pointed ends and no head.
 These may be purchased at most local home improvement stores.
-The garden staples should be spaced approximately one to 1 ½ feet apart to hold the fabric in place and avoid shifting while placing landscaping material.
+The garden staples should be spaced approximately one to 1 1/2 feet apart to hold the fabric in place and avoid shifting while placing the river rocks and other materials onto the tarp.
 You will need to place the staples around the edges and along any overlapped seams between multiple tarps.